remix-run/react-router/docs/route/lazy.md

   );
 }

-// If you want to customize the component display name in react dev tools:
+// If you want to customize the component display name in React dev tools:
 Component.displayName = "SampleLazyRoute";

 export function ErrorBoundary() {